hal9ai/awesome-dataviz/README.md

 ### Charting libraries for graphs
 - [Sigma.js](http://sigmajs.org/) JavaScript library dedicated to graph drawing
+- [Linkurious](https://github.com/Linkurious/linkurious.js/) A Javascript toolkit to speed up the development of graph visualization and interaction applications.
+Based on Sigma.js
 - [arbor.js](http://arborjs.org/) a graph visualization library using web workers  and jQuery
 - [VivaGraph](https://github.com/anvaka/VivaGraphJS) Graph drawing library for JavaScript

 ### Maps

-- [Leaflet](http://leafletjs.com) JavaScript library for mobile-friendly interactive maps
+- [Leaflet](http://leafletjs.com) JavaScript library for mobile-friendly interactive maps.
+- [Leaflet Data Visualization Framework](https://github.com/humangeo/leaflet-dvf)  a framework designed to simplify data visualization and thematic mapping using Leaflet.
+- [cartodb](https://github.com/CartoDB/cartodb) CartoDB is an open source tool that allows for the storage and visualization of geospatial data on the web.
 - [cesium](https://github.com/AnalyticalGraphicsInc/cesium) WebGL virtual globe and map engine
 - [Modest Maps](http://modestmaps.com/) BSD-licensed display and interaction library for tile-based maps in Javascript.